 Regarding the internal models, stress testing, and backtesting methodologies the company applies, it had not received any feedback from the BSP except for the VaR model used in the equities portfolios.
 The BSP required the model to be validated by an independent party.
-This has already been done by the company and will be ready for the next BSP audit for examination
+This has already been done by the company and will be ready for the next BSP audit for examination v.
+A comparison of VaR estimates with actual gains/losses experienced by the QB, with analysis of important outliers in backtest results.

-For the fixed income portfolio, four (4) exceptions were noted for the year.
-No outliers were noted in the backtest results for the year 2023.
-Using the table above, the number of exceptions for the model is still in the green zone.
+For the fixed income portfolio, ten (10) exceptions were noted for the year 2024.
+Using the table above, the number of exceptions for the model is already in the red zone.
+Thus, RCAP shifted from using delta normal approach to historical simulation approach for estimating VAR for fixed income securities.